-(c) all certificates and instruments, if any, from time to time representing or evidencing the Collateral Account; and
+(c) all certificates and instruments, if any, from time to time representing or evidencing the Collateral Account;

+(d) the Contracts, together will all rights of the Grantor thereunder;

+(e) all Accounts evidencing indebtedness or obligations owed to Grantor pursuant to the Contracts;

-(d) all notes, certificates of deposit and other instruments from time to time hereafter delivered to or otherwise possessed by the Secured Party for or on behalf of the Grantor in substitution for or in addition to any or all of the then existing Collateral; and
+(f) all notes, certificates of deposit and other instruments from time to time hereafter delivered to or otherwise possessed by the Secured Party for or on behalf of the Grantor in substitution for or in addition to any or all of the then existing Collateral;

-(e) all interest, dividends, cash, instruments and other property, if any, from time to time received, receivable or otherwise distributed in respect of or in exchange for any or all of the then existing Collateral; and
+(g) all interest, dividends, cash, instruments and other property, if any, from time to time received, receivable or otherwise distributed in respect of or in exchange for any or all of the then existing Collateral;

-(f) to the extent not covered by clauses (a) through (e) above, all proceeds of any or all of the foregoing Collateral.
+(h) to the extent not covered by clauses (a) through (g) above, all proceeds of any or all of the foregoing Collateral.

 SECTION 3.
 Security for Obligations.
 This Agreement secures the prompt and complete (a) payment of all obligations of the Grantor to the Secured Party now or hereafter existing under the Master Agreement and all Transactions, as each may be modified, amended, renewed or extended from time to time, and all documents and instruments executed in connection therewith; (b) performance and observance by the Grantor of all covenants and conditions contained in the Master Agreement and all Transactions, as each may be modified, amended or renewed from time to time; and (c) performance and observance by the Grantor of all obligations of the Grantor contained in this Agreement, as it may be modified, amended, renewed or extended from time to time (all such obligations, covenants and conditions described in the foregoing clauses (a), (b) and (c), whether for principal, interest, fees, expenses or otherwise, being hereinafter collectively referred to as the "Obligations").